UMass Boston

 Financing Your Education

 Become a Beacon and pursue your passion in UMass Boston’s diverse, supportive environment.
 Many students across our 200+ undergraduate and graduate programs receive financial aid—providing access to an education that’s exceptional and affordable.
-Click below to learn more about financial aid opportunities and deadlines.
+For additional information regarding tuition and fees, please visit the Bursar’s Office or send an email to Bursar@umb.edu.

 No course with a grade below C- may be applied toward this requirement.